Elevation: 6,770 ft

 Peak 6770 is a rather insignificant scrub hump located southwest of its behemoth neighbor, Quaking Aspen Mountain.
 It towers over Crazy Canyon to its west.
-Peak 6770 is the final peak in a 3-peak adventure that includes Quaking Aspen Mountain, Peak 6844, and Peak 6770.
+Peak 6770 is the final peak of a three-peak adventure that includes Quaking Aspen Mountain, Peak 6844, and Peak 6770.
 USGS Juniper

 Same as for Quaking Aspen Mountain.
-This is the final leg of a 3-peak journey that begins along Crazy Canyon Road/FSR-606.
+This is the final leg of a three-peak journey that begins along Crazy Canyon Road/FSR-606.